 2022 Roadmap to Reducing Violence in Madison and Dane County

-Public Health Madison and Dane County is supporting community-based programs, initiatives and activities that support the goals and objectives of the Madison and Dane County Violence Prevention Roadmap; and the subsequent prioritized activities within the Roadmap as deemed by the Madison and Dane County Violence Prevention Coalition.
+We are supporting community-based programs, initiatives and activities that support the goals and objectives of the Madison and Dane County Violence Prevention Roadmap and the subsequent prioritized activities within the Roadmap, as deemed by the Madison and Dane County Violence Prevention Coalition.

 We asked for proposals from organizations to support the following three priority areas for the 2022 grant opportunity:

 - Support Community Engagement with Children and Families